cs4246/aicon-runner/README.md

 # aicon Runner

-A program designed to monitor and execute submissions and test suites from aicon.
+A program designed to monitor and evaluate submissions from aicon.

 This version is a rewrite of the original aicon Runner, now utilizing Celery for better jobs management and performance.